 level of setting and achieving goals.
 I don’t like the label

 “acceptance” that Hawkins uses here, but it basically means that you

 begin accepting responsibility for your role in the world.
-If something
+If

-level, you become capable of using your reasoning abilities to their
+you become capable of using your reasoning abilities to their

 fullest extent.
 You now have the discipline and the proactivity to

 fully exploit your natural abilities.
 You’ve reached the point where